isomerpages/tp-virtualcampus/_events/Highlights/TP National Day Celebrations 2026.md

 <div data-type="detailsContent" class="isomer-details-content">
 <p>📅 3-4 August 2026</p>
 <p>📍 The Plaza (Outside Library &amp; School of Business Concourse)</p>
-<p>As Singapore celebrates its 61st birthday, <strong>NTUC Youth</strong> is
+<p>As Singapore marks its 61st birthday, <strong>NTUC Youth</strong> is also
-also marking 21 years of walking alongside youths as they transition into the working world – and you are invited to join in the celebrations!</p>
+marking 21 years of walking alongside youths as they transition into the working world – and you are invited to join in the celebrations!</p>
 <p>Be part of their on-campus activation at TP, packed with exciting and
 meaningful activities that reaffirm their commitment to empower youths with the support, opportunities, and connections to start strong, as well